 Armenia, Belarus, Georgia, Iceland, Russia and Turkey do not use DST but remain on standard time all-year long.
 In 2016, Turkey decided to end DST permanently.
 But the Turkish occupied territory of Northern Cyprus follows Greek Cyprus and sets clocks forward one hour on 29 March 2020.

 From Onbeing.org: “Carlo Rovelli, the Italian physicist says humans don’t understand the world as made by things.
 Rovelli is one of the founders of loop quantum gravity theory and author of the tiny, bestselling book Seven Brief Lessons on Physics and The Order of Time.

-Morning and evening routines that we use to measure the passage of our days are completely undone.
-For normal living, we structure our days around our jobs, school schedules and health needs.
-We “break the fast” for our early morning meal, we have lunchtime oriented around mid-day and siestas with dinner the ending of our worklife.
+Morning and evening routines that we used to measure the passage of our days are completely uprooted.
+For normal living, we structured our tasks around our jobs, school schedules and health needs.
+We “break the fast” for our early morning meal and we have dinner in the evening with lunchtime oriented around mid-day and siestas.

 For rural dwellers, watering plants early morning before the heat of the mid-day sun is scheduled.
 Tending livestock and vegetable gardens, taking hikes and swimming, cooking and cleaning are tasks done around sunlight or lack thereof because of the heat of the day.

 Urban living requires a different framework.
 Older apartment buildings and windows have little natural light directly coming into the bedroom which means a person wakes by an alarm clock and pushes sleep by looking at the clock also.

 Without the busyness of life taking us out of our homes, what does this “Time” look like for you?
 Share your stories with us at [email protected]